 [16:00] – Until San Bernardino majority of mass shootings were not jihad.

-[06:02] – Majority of mass shootings are committed by lone male shooter.
+[06:02] – Majority of mass shootings are committed by lone male shooters.

-[18:30] – Will future mass shootings involve woman or be gender neutral?
+[18:30] – Will future mass shootings involve women or be gender-neutral?

 [18:40] – Narcissism epidemic causes men to be wounded and reactive.